rakkatak/sandbox/restaurant-menu/README.md

 This is an application used to display a restaurant menu.
 The user will initially be presented with a landing page.
 The user can then click on the 'View Menu' link to view the menu categories.
 When a category is clicked, all of the menu items that fall under that category will be displayed.

-The application was built using Angular and I was required to use Angular 1.5 due some environment constraints.
+The application was built using Angular and I was required to use Angular 1.5 due to some environment constraints.
 In order to come closer to the style of Angular 2, components were used.

 The angular implementation includes 3 states: home, categories and menu items.